Catalog and Handbook

 Information on student body diversity is available at www.WaldenU.edu/about/who-we-are/data/students under “Total Student Population and Demographics,” “Graduate Student Population and Demographics,” and “Undergraduate Student Population and Demographics.”

-Close to 80% of Walden’s students who responded to the 2012 Student Satisfaction Survey are working full time or are self-employed.
-Another 8% are working part time.
-Further, more than 79% of Walden’s alumni who responded to the 2013 Alumni Satisfaction Survey are employed in the field in which they obtained their degree from Walden.
+Close to 80% of Walden’s students who responded to the 2013 Student Satisfaction Survey are working full time or are self-employed.
+Another 9% are working part time.
+Further, 77% of Walden’s alumni who responded to the 2013 Alumni Satisfaction Survey are employed in the field in which they obtained their degree from Walden.

-More than half (52%) of Walden’s undergraduate alumni who responded to the 2013 Alumni Satisfaction Survey have taken additional coursework since graduating from Walden.
-The types of additional coursework include enrolling in another degree program, professional development workshops, and individual courses taken for continuous education credit.
+Almost half (49%) of Walden’s undergraduate alumni who responded to the 2013 Alumni Satisfaction Survey have taken additional coursework since graduating from Walden.
+The types of additional coursework include enrolling in another degree program, professional development workshops, and seminars/lectures.

 First-Year Undergraduate Retention

 The first-year retention rate of first-time, full-time undergraduates is not available due to no students meeting the criteria to be considered a “full-time, first-time” undergraduate student in fall 2012 as defined by the Integrated Postsecondary Education Data System (IPEDS).
 The first-year retention rate of first-time, part-time undergraduates is 19% based upon students who enrolled in fall 2012 and returned in fall 2013, as reported to IPEDS.
 Please note this is based on a cohort of 326 part-time, first-time students.